DominikMatuszek/pattern-recognition-project/default-rollout-convnet/README.md

 ![readme5](images/readme4.png)
 ![readme5](images/readme5.png)

-Additionaly we added some heavy augmenations.
-Unfortunately this approach didn't manage to learn anything, moreover after a few epochs it blew up and started outputing nans for everything.
+Additionaly we added some strong augmenations.
+Unfortunately this model didn't manage to learn anything, moreover after a few epochs it blew up and started outputing nans for everything.

-We reduced the augmentations, the model didn't blow up, yet still it didn't manage to learn anything meaningful:
+We reduced the augmentations, the model didn't blow up, but still it didn't manage to learn anything meaningful:

 ![readme6](images/readme6.png)
 ![readme7](images/readme7.png)